citp/privacy-policy-historical/e/ea/eas/easyweddings.com.au.md

-> *The following text is extracted and transformed from the easyweddings.com.au privacy policy that was archived on 2015-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613165507id_/http%3A//www.easyweddings.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easyweddings.com.au privacy policy that was archived on 2015-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151212142357id_/http%3A//www.easyweddings.com.au/privacy) for the most accurate reproduction.*

-# Privacy Policy - Easy Weddings
+# Privacy Policy - Easy Weddings - Easy Weddings

 ## Introduction